Qwo: A Non-Surgical Injectable Treatment for Cellulite

 The enzymes in QWO release the fibrous septae (bands of tissue) that pull the skin towards the muscle layer, causing the skin to dimple.
 QWO targets both type 1 and type 3 collagen that is found in the fibrous bands.
 An aesthetic provider can inject QWO under the skin in the target area of the buttocks.
 The enzymes work together to break down the bands that cause cellulite.
 This releases the dimples and gives the skin a smoother surface.
 QWO does not get absorbed into the bloodstream.
 It stays in the local area where it is injected and only expands to about the size of a quarter.

 When will I see results?
 How long will they last?

-You can expect to get visible improvement in cellulite 10 weeks after your Qwo treatments.
+You can expect to get visible improvement in cellulite 10 weeks after your QWO treatments.
 Our aesthetic team will assess the final results 28 days after the third treatment.
-It is worth noting that the results can vary from person to person, so you may not get the same improvement as your friend or family member.
+Results can vary from person to person.

-Because the enzymes in Qwo break down the collagen that causes skin dimpling, the results of the treatment are permanent.
-You can enjoy smoother skin and elimination of cellulite as long as you eat a healthy diet and exercise regularly.
+Because the enzymes in QWO break down the collagen that causes skin dimpling, the results of the treatment are permanent.
+You can enjoy smoother skin and the elimination of cellulite as long as you eat a healthy diet and exercise regularly.